ouragan84/denote-app/README.md

  - Commit and Push your changes

- - Build the app with `npm run watch`

  - Build the binary files with `npm run dist` (they end up in ./dist folder)

  - Try installing the app and make sure it works (hopefully in windows and mac-os)